Burakovsky's goal sends Capitals to 4-2 win over Coyotes

-Washington's Alex Ovechkin added an empty-net goal and became the fastest player in NHL history - ninth overall - with 5,000 career shots, reaching the mark in 1,031 career games.
+Alex Ovechkin added an empty-net goal after becoming the fastest player - ninth overall - to have 5,000 career shots, reaching the mark in 1,031 career games.
 Marcel Dionne was the previous fastest at 1,215 games.

-Christian Fischer and Lawson Crouse scored for Arizona, which lost for the first time since acquiring Nick Schmaltz in a trade with Chicago.
+"We've been creating chances every game, playing good games, so it's good to see it pay off," Vrana said.

+Christian Fischer scored in the first period, but the Coyotes missed on several opportunities to stretch the lead.
+Lawson Crouse scored in the second and Arizona again wasted some decent chances in the third before Burakovsky scored.

-Hill stopped 26 shots and allowed one more goal than he had while opening his Coyotes career with four straight wins.
+Hill stopped 26 shots, giving up one more goal than he had while opening his Coyotes career with four straight wins.

+"They made the play, we didn't," Arizona coach Rick Tocchet.
+"We had our chances."

 The Coyotes jumped on Washington early when Fischer, who earlier limped off after blocking a shot, one-timed a pass from Derek Stepan from the right circle.

-Arizona squandered an opportunity early in the second period when Richard Panik missed the net on a penalty shot.
+Arizona squandered a chance early in the second period when Richard Panik missed the net on a penalty shot.

 The Capitals ratcheted up the pressure from there, tying it on Vrana's wrist shot from between the circles that beat Hill to the glove side.